 For this course, the allocation of graduate supervision is the responsibility of the Faculty of Theology and Religion and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Theology and Religion.

-In addition to a dissertation of up to 20,000 words on an agreed aspect of applied theology, each unit in Part I is assessed by an extended essay of 7,000 words.
+In addition to a dissertation on an agreed aspect of applied theology, each unit in Part I is assessed by an extended essay.

 Students who leave the University of Oxford with graduate degrees in theology enter a variety of careers all around the world.
 The majority who graduate with the MTh in Applied Theology secure employment in Christian ministry or other faith-based pastoral contexts.
-Some students progress to doctoral study from the MTh.
+Occasionally students have progressed to doctoral study from the MTh.

 Changes to this course and your supervision